geospace-code/h5fortran/README.md

 # Object-oriented Fortran 2018 HDF5 interface

 Straightforward single-file/module access to HDF5.
-Uses Fortran 2008 `submodule` for clean, templatable structure.
+Uses Fortran 2008 `submodule` for clean template structure.
 This thin object-oriented modern Fortran library abstracts away the messy parts of HDF5 so that you can read/write various types/ranks of data with a single command.

 Polymorphic API with read/write for types integer, real32, real64 with rank: